|7:00 - 8:00 a.m.||Registration and Breakfast - Sponsored by Land O'Lakes|

 In the new era ushered in by the social, mobile, cloud and data revolutions of the past 5 years, the pace of change continues to accelerate faster than ever, and HR functions face a number of new challenges as they support businesses increasingly operating in a thrive or die environment.
 We will explore the role that HR functions can play in serving as catalysts to business agility and innovation.
 Our discussion will include current HR Transformation trends, and the impact that various disruptive technologies are having on what’s expected from HR.
 We will also explore three of the biggest business shifts affecting HR leaders, and discuss how these changes are driving HR functions to re-invent themselves into broader people functions.
 We’ll share research, business stories and examples of where to start the journey of re-invention to make HR into a force multiplier for the next five years.

 |9:45 - 10:55 a.m.||

-MORNING SESSION 1: BREAKOUTS
+MORNING SESSION 1: BREAKOUTS (choose one of four)

-Panel Discussion: "People Analytics in the Real World – What’s Working and Where Are We Headed?"
+Panel Discussion: "People Analytics in the Real World: What’s Working and Where Are We Headed?"

 This "complex world" can appear like a Goliath figure to business executives.
-We’ve discovered an unnoticed and under-leveraged source that can bring simplicity.
+The speaker has discovered an unnoticed and under-leveraged source that can bring simplicity.
 Kiel will present research findings that show the very strong connection between the character habits of a senior team and the value chain that follows – engagement, execution, and finally, bottom-line returns.
 He will present a case study of how an HR department in a Fortune 200 company applied his findings to their own function.

 "Transforming Microsoft Through Talent - A New Performance Management Approach"